Meta CEO Zuckerberg lobbies Trump to avoid antitrust trial, WSJ reports

-Meta Platforms CEO Mark Zuckerberg is lobbying U.S. President Donald Trump and White House officials to agree to a settlement that would prevent the company from facing an antitrust trial later this month, the Wall Street Journal reported on Wednesday, citing people familiar with the matter.
+Meta Platforms CEO Mark Zuckerberg is lobbying U.S. President Donald Trump to agree to a settlement that would prevent the company from facing an antitrust trial later this month, the Wall Street Journal reported on Wednesday, citing people familiar with the matter.

-Meta and its representatives have met with the president and his senior advisers ahead of an April 14 Federal Trade Commission (FTC) trial that could force the company to unwind its acquisitions of messaging platform WhatsApp and image-sharing app Instagram, the report said.
+Meta and its representatives met with the president and his senior advisers ahead of an April 14 Federal Trade Commission trial that could force the company to unwind its acquisitions of messaging platform WhatsApp and image-sharing app Instagram.

 "We regularly meet with policymakers to discuss issues impacting competitiveness, national security, and economic growth," Meta told Reuters.

-The White House and a spokesperson for the FTC declined to comment.
+The White House had no immediate comment and a spokesperson for the FTC declined to comment.

 The FTC sued Meta in 2020 during Trump's first term, alleging the company acted illegally to maintain a monopoly on personal social networks.